palewire/django-calaccess-technical-documentation/docs/calaccess/dbtables/common_tables.rst

 FILER_TO_FILER_TYPE_CD
 *********************

-This table links a filer to a set of characteristics that describe the filer.
-This table maintains a history of changes and allows the filer to change characteristics over time.
+Links a filer to a set of characteristics that describe the filer.

+Maintains a history of changes and allows the filer to change characteristics over time.

 Sample